-For more information about the INIT\$INTERCHANGE item code and about magnetic tape labeling and tape interchange, refer to the HP OpenVMS System Manager's Manual, Volume 1: Essentials.
+For more information about the INIT\$INTERCHANGE item code and about magnetic tape labeling and tape interchange, see the HP OpenVMS System Manager's Manual, Volume 1: Essentials.

-INIT\$ LABEL ACCESS
+INIT\$LABEL_ACCESS

 An input item code that specifies the character to be written in the volume accessibility field of the ANSI volume label VOL1 on an ANSI magnetic tape.
 Any valid ANSI "a" characters can be used; these include numbers, uppercase letters, and any one of the following nonalphanumeric characters: